 Homesick?
-Here's how to meet locals and get your travel grove back!
+Here's how to meet locals and get your travel grove back and feel cozy in your new destination.

 2.)
 Instead of booking hotels smack in the geographic city center, try for a centrally located neighborhood within the city – like Montreal’s Chinatown for great food, London’s Pimlico for quiet, polished streets and inns, or Lilongwe’s old city for expat bars.
 You’ll find yourself in the heart of a mini-community – be it dynamic and exciting, or quiet and refined.
 There will be small pubs, bars, cafes, bistros, takeaways, parks, community centres, houses of worship, maybe even museums – few of which have ever seen the inside of a guidebook.
 You’ll have more than a hotel to return to after seeing the famous sites – you’ll have a whole neighbourhood to call your own.